nf679/extra-solar-mission/getting_started.md

 ## Optional

-- (Optional) Go through our [Intro to Git and GitHub](Resources/Git/Notebooks/01_introduction.ipynb) notebook to find out what Git and GitHub are.
+- Go through our [Intro to Git and GitHub](Resources/Git/Notebooks/01_introduction.ipynb) notebook to find out what Git and GitHub are.
-- (Optional) Create a GitHub account - see our [Create An Account](Resources/Git/Notebooks/02_create_account.ipynb) notebook.
+- Create a GitHub account - see our [Create An Account](Resources/Git/Notebooks/02_create_account.ipynb) notebook.
-- (Optional) If you've decided to use Git/GitHub go through the [Getting started with Git](Resources/Git/Notebooks/03_getting_started.ipynb) notebook.
+- Go through the [Getting started with Git](Resources/Git/Notebooks/03_getting_started.ipynb) notebook.